WillWroble/MageZero/README.md

 ---

-### 2. Current Status (April 2026): **First public alpha released**
+### 2. Current Status (September 2026): **Second public alpha released**

-MageZero v0.1.0-alpha is available on the [releases page](https://github.com/WillWroble/MageZero/releases/latest).
-This includes a precompiled XMage distribution and the `mz` CLI for running full training curricula end-to-end.
+MageZero v0.2.0-alpha is available on the [releases page](https://github.com/WillWroble/MageZero/releases/latest).
+This includes a precompiled XMage distribution and the `mz` CLI for running full training curricula end-to-end, as well as an included 16 opponent pool to train your constructed decks against.
+Right now these 16 decks are being used to simulate the 2022-2025 standard metagame, if you are interested in lending your compute to this experiment with your own standard-ish deck contact me or join the discord.

 The project uses [XMage](https://github.com/magefree/mage), an Open Source complete MTG rules engine, as a gym environment.
 See this project's [XMage fork](https://github.com/WillWroble/mage) for the state vectorization and MCTS logic (relevant modules: `Player.AI.RL`, `Player.AI.MCTS`, `Mage.MageZero`).